MicrosoftDocs/MIMDocs/MIMDocs/pam/step-7-elevate-user-access.md

 ## Verify that Jen cannot access the privileged resource

-Without elevated privileges, Jen cannot access the privileged resource in the CORP forest.
+Without elevated privileges, Jen's account won't be able to access the privileged resource in the CORP forest.

 1. Have Jen sign out of all computers to remove any cached open connections.
 2. Sign in to PRIVWKSTN.